-The amounts reported as federal expenditures generally were obtained from the appropriate federal financial reports for the applicable program and periods.
-The amounts reported in these federal financial reports are prepared from records maintained for each program.
-These records are periodically reconciled to the general ledger which is the source of the general purpose financial statements.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+The amounts reported as federal expenditures were obtained from the federal financial reports for the applicable program and periods.
+The amounts reported in these reports are prepared from records maintained for each program, which are reconciled with the Organization's financial reporting system.